Purpose of this notice

 The Government has been clear from the outset of this process that the UK would prepare for all scenarios.
 The Prime Minister set out in her Lancaster House speech on 17 January 2017 that:

 It is right that the Government should prepare for every eventuality – but to do so in the knowledge that a constructive and optimistic approach to the negotiations to come is in the best interests of Europe and the best interests of Britain.

 We have now agreed the terms of our exit from the European Union, as set out in the Withdrawal Agreement.
 This was agreed by the EU Member States at the special European Council on Sunday 25 November.
 We also agreed the terms of our future relationship, as outlined in the political declaration.

-The deal we have agreed will allow the UK to leave the EU in a smooth and orderly way on 31 October 2019 and sets the framework for a future relationship that delivers in our national interest.
+The deal we have agreed will allow the UK to leave the EU in a smooth and orderly way on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) and sets the framework for a future relationship that delivers in our national interest.
 It takes back control of our borders, laws and money, it protects jobs, security and the integrity of the United Kingdom, and it delivers in ways that many said could simply not be done.

 The deal must now be voted upon in Parliament.
 In keeping with the clear intention of section 13 of the EU (Withdrawal) Act, the Government will ensure the matter is brought back to the Commons before 21 January.
 If Parliament approves the Withdrawal Agreement and framework for the UK’s future relationship with the EU, the Government will bring forward the EU (Withdrawal Agreement) Bill to give the Withdrawal Agreement domestic legal effect.